OfficeDev/SharePoint-Add-in-REST-SearchAPIs/README.md

 # Calling the Search REST\OData endpoint in SharePoint Add-ins

+> SharePoint add-in model is considered as a legacy option for extending SharePoint user interface.
+Please see [SharePoint Framework documentation](https://aka.ms/spfx) and the [SharePoint Framework samples](https://aka.ms/spfx-webparts) for the future proven option to extend SharePoint Online.
+Possible backend services should be using Azure Active Directly based registration and related app models.

 ## Summary

 Use the Search REST\OData endpoint, in a SharePoint Add-in, to programmatically search content are return the results.